-The sub-fund intends to invest at least 20% in sustainable investments that contribute to a combination of environmental and social objectives that are not aligned with the EU taxonomy.
+The sub-fund intends to invest a minimum of 5% in sustainable investments that contribute to a combination of environmental and social objectives that are not aligned with the EU taxonomy.
 The sub-fund is not committed to achieving any specific sustainable investment objective or combination of objectives.
 There is therefore no minimum commitment to sustainable investments whose environmental objective is not aligned with the EU taxonomy.